 Notes

-- This dip also tastes good at room temperature.
+- TO REHEAT: Reheat dip in a baking dish in the oven at 350 degrees F or in the microwave.
+This dip also tastes good at room temperature.
 For a tailgate, try covering it in foil, then reheating it on the grill (be sure to use a grill-safe dish!)

 Nutrition